‘Excessive’ Use of Face-Down Restraint

 There appears to be a huge reluctance for the use of what is deemed ‘mechanical restraint’ on people with mental health issues, and I understand the moral argument.
 However explain to a judge and jury why you didn’t apply a set of tried, tested, widely used, medically reviewed piece of equipment that the law says you should use because it is less intrusive and less damaging to all concerned in the restraint, and you continued to restrain the person in manual restraint for a prolonged period of time on the floor until he/she died?

 Quite often during manual restraint, the person will struggle and try and get themselves off the floor, and the staff, during the stress of the situation, to prevent this will press down and apply pressure to try and prevent them from getting off the floor.
-A piece of equipment enables the staff to gain control quicker and get them up from the face down position as soon as possible.
+A piece of equipment enables the staff to gain control quickly and get them up from the face-down position as soon as possible.

 I am not suggesting that ‘any’ piece of equipment is used.
 I am talking about equipment that has been around for many years and is widely used and has been subject to medical and legal reviews.